cameronhu/AntibodyLineageTree/README.md

 # ClonalTree

+All files for the ClonalTree Docker are contained within the clonalTree_Docker/ directory.

 ## Docker container dev
 From the ClonalTree directory:
 ```docker build -t clonaltree .```
 ```docker run --rm -it --rm -v /home/cameronhu/lineage_tree:/lineage_tree clonaltree```

+## Generating ClonalTree Input Directory file

+ClonalTree inputs are all housed in the proevo-ab/lineages/fastbcr/outputs/runs directory.
+The list of those directories is the batch_input for the ClonalTree Docker container.
+The path to the ClonalTree batch_input file is: `gs://proevo-ab/lineages/clonalTree/batch/clonalTree_input_directories.txt`  To generate this input, run the shell script:
+`./generate_clonalTree_batch_input.sh`

 ## Running ClonalTree test inputs